Skip To Main Content

 • Hamilton had five different goal scorers in a game for the first time this season.

-• Martiniello distributed a career-high two assists for a career-high two points.
+• Martiniello distributed a career-high two assists and a career-high two points.

-• Puskar, Testa and Crowley have each recorded at least one assist in their last three games played.
+• Puskar, Testa and Crowley have each recorded at least one assist in their last three games.

-• McMahon and Truchon both picked up their first assist of the season.
+• McMahon and Truchon picked up their first assists of the season.

-• Sheridan made a season-high 26 saves for the Continentals in her second appearance of the season.
+• Sheridan made a season-high 26 saves in her second appearance of the season.

 • Sophia Rodham '27 blocked a team-high three shots for Hamilton.